kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// HeartbeatDeadlineSeconds is a maximum amount of time that an interceptor should take to
 	// periodically report on an eviction progress by updating the .status.heartbeatTime.
 	// If the .status.heartbeatTime is not updated within the duration of
-	// HeartbeatDeadlineSeconds, the eviction request is passed over to the next interceptor with
+	// HeartbeatDeadlineSeconds, the eviction request is passed over to the next interceptor at a
-	// the highest priority.
-If there is none and if the target is a pod, it is evicted using the
+	// lower index.
+If there is none and if the target is a pod, it is evicted using the Eviction
-	// Eviction API.
+	// API.
 	//
 	// The minimum value is 600 (10m) and the maximum value is 86400 (24h).
 	// The default value is 1800 (30m).